Jack Drescher, MD, is a psychiatrist and psychoanalyst in private practice in New York City.

 Dr. Drescher is a Past Trustee of the Accreditation Council for Psychoanalytic Education and the American Academy of Psychoanalysis and Dynamic Psychiatry.
 He is a member of numerous distinguished psychiatric, medical and scientific organizations, including The American College of Psychiatrists, the New York Academy of Medicine, the Society for the Scientific Study of Sexuality and the International Academy of Sex Research.

 Dr. Drescher is Author of Psychoanalytic Therapy and the Gay Man (Routledge) and Emeritus Editor of the Journal of Gay and Lesbian Mental Health.
-He has authored and co-authored numerous professional articles and book chapters.
 He has edited and co-edited more than a score of books dealing with gender, sexuality and the health and mental health of LGBT communities, most recently The LGBT Casebook (2012, American Psychiatric Publishing) and Treating Transgender Children and Adolescents (2013, Routledge).

 Dr. Drescher often addresses both professional and lay audiences.
-In addition to speaking at Grand Rounds in the New York metropolitan area and elsewhere, he has presented at meetings of the American Psychiatric Association, the American Academy of Psychoanalysis and Dynamic Psychiatry, the American Psychoanalytic Association and the International Association of Relational Psychotherapists and Psychoanalysts.
+In addition to speaking at numerous Grand Rounds in the New York metropolitan area and elsewhere, he has presented at meetings of the American Psychiatric Association, the American Academy of Psychoanalysis and Dynamic Psychiatry, the American Psychoanalytic Association, the International Association of Relational Psychotherapists and Psychoanalysts, and the Royal College of Psychiatrists.